MuttData/muttlib/README.md

 The binaries are also listed as `dev` packages in `setup.py`.
 Therefore you can alternatively install `muttlib` locally in a virtual environment using `pipenv`.
-To do that first clone the repo and then run
+To do that first clone the repo, `cd` into this `muttlib` folder and then run

 ```commandline
 pipenv install -e .[dev] --skip-lock